Dr-Priyanka-Jain/RNAseq-analysis-using-R-and-Python-/Python/README.md

 This guide will walk you through setting up a Conda environment for using **Pyrpipe** and related bioinformatics tools.
 Pyrpipe is a Python package designed for the reproducible analysis of RNA-Seq data.
 It integrates various popular RNA-Seq analysis tools into a streamlined workflow.

 ## Prerequisites
+We need Miniconda for this.
+Miniconda is a minimal installer for Conda, which is a package management and environment management system.
+It provides a lightweight alternative to the full Anaconda distribution.
+Anaconda is a comprehensive open-source distribution of Python and R designed specifically for scientific computing, data analysis, and machine learning.
+It includes a wide range of pre-installed packages and tools for data science and scientific computing, making it a popular choice for many researchers and developers.

 Ensure you have Conda installed on your system.
 If you don't have Conda, you can install it by following the instructions on the Conda website- https://docs.anaconda.com/miniconda/